How to Boost Your Remote Team’s Productivity

 2. Personalized Benefits

-Think about the employee or team you want to reward.
-If it is an employee, find out their interests and give them something they will be happy to get.
+When you want to reward an employee or team, think about what they like.
+You might send a congratulatory wish through a card or letter.
+If you are feeling generous, you can also gift them something from their wish list.
 These can be sports event tickets for sports lovers, concert tickets for music lovers, tours or extreme sports for adventure lovers, spa or facial procedures for self-care enthusiasts, and so on.

 If you’re planning something less costly, then a subscription to their favorite services is another option.
 TV show lovers can get a Netflix subscription, while podcast lovers can get an Audible subscription, Amazon Kindle for book lovers, and so on.